oeed/CraftOS-Standards/File Formats/Images/UCG1.md

 ```
 The bits are processed from the left to the right.

 Within a computer, a number may occupy multiple bytes.
-All multi-byte numbers in the format described here are stored with the most-significant byte first (at the lower memory address).
+All multi-byte numbers in the format described here are stored with the most-significant byte first (at the lower memory address) = Big-endian.
 For example, the decimal number 520 is stored as:
 ```
 0        1
 +--------+--------+